 - 1 teaspoon salt

 - ¼ onion, chopped

 - ¼ cup cashew nacho cheese

-- Preheat oven to 400 degrees.
+- Make the kale chips: Preheat oven to 300 degrees.
 Place kale pieces on a large baking sheet.
 Drizzle with olive oil and sprinkle with salt and pepper.
 Toss the kale with your hands to coat in oil and seasoning.
-Bake for 8-10 minutes until crispy, but still green.
-Set aside when done.
+Bake for 20 minutes until crispy, but still green.

-- While the kale is in the oven, prepare the cauliflower taco meat.
+- Make the taco meat: While the kale is in the oven, prepare the cauliflower taco meat.
 Place the cauliflower pieces in a food processor.
 Process until the mixture resembles rice.
 You may need to do this in 2 or 3 batches.
 Place the processed cauliflower in a large bowl.
 Add the chili powder, cumin, salt, pepper, balsamic vinegar, and olive oil.
 Stir to combine.
 Spread the cauliflower out on a large, lined baking sheet.
+Increase the oven temp to 375 degrees.
 Bake in the oven for 20 minutes.
-Set aside when done.

 - Tuscan White Bean Spinach and Quinoa Stuffed Red Peppers

 - Zucchini Noodles with Kale Almond Pesto

 - Brussels Sprout, Sweet Potato, and Lentil Sauté

 - Lemon Rosemary Shortbread